What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Discussion

 \section{Discussion}

-\paragraph{Main Findings} Overall, our results show that neural networks benefit from more structured linguistic input in the same way humans do, and that neural networks' performance becomes increasingly more human-like when trained on more structured languages.
+Our results show that deep neural networks benefit from more structured linguistic input as humans do and that neural networks' performance becomes increasingly more human-like when trained on more structured languages.
 This structure bias can be found in networks' learning trajectories and even more so in the networks' generalization behavior, mimicking previous findings with humans.
-Although all languages can eventually be learned, we show that more structured languages are learned better and with greater similarity to human productions.
-Networks and humans produce nearly identical labels when trained on high-structured languages but not when trained on low-structured languages.
+Although all languages can eventually be (almost) perfectly learned, we show that more structured languages are learned better and more similarly to human productions.
+Deep neural networks and humans produce nearly identical labels when trained on high-structured languages but not when trained on low-structured languages.
 Moreover, networks that learn more structured languages are significantly better at systematic generalization to new, unseen items, and crucially, their generalizations are significantly more consistent and more human-like.
-This means that highly systematic grammars allow for better generalization and facilitate greater alignment between different neural agents as well as between neural agents and humans.
-We replicate these results with small recurrent neural networks and with transformer-based large language models, showing that, together with humans, all three learning systems show the same bias in systematic generalization and memorization errors.
-Thus, our findings add to the increasing evidence of similarity in language learning between humans and machines~\cite{liImplicitRepresentationsMeaning2021,patelMappingLanguageModels2022,li2022emergent,abdouCanLanguageModels2021,srikant2022convergent}, which strengthen the idea that language models are useful for studying human cognitive mechanisms.
-For example, our findings support using language models' estimated probabilities as surprisal scores in psycholinguistics studies~\cite{aurnhammer_evaluating_2019,weissbart_cortical_2020,heilbron_hierarchy_2021}.
+This means that highly systematic grammars allow for better generalization and facilitate greater alignment between different neural agents and between neural agents and humans.
+We have replicated these results with small recurrent neural networks and with transformer-based large language models, showing that, together with humans, all three learning systems show the same bias in systematic generalization and memorization errors.
+Thus, our findings strengthen the idea that language models are useful for studying human cognitive mechanisms, complementing the increasing evidence of similarity in language learning between humans and machines~\cite{liImplicitRepresentationsMeaning2021,patelMappingLanguageModels2022,li2022emergent,abdouCanLanguageModels2021,srikant2022convergent,schrimpfNeuralArchitectureLanguage2021,dasguptaLanguageModelsShow2022}.

-\paragraph{Implications} First and foremost, our findings support a usage-based view of language learning: languages' underlying grammatical structure can be learned directly from the available linguistic input \cite{zuidema2002poverty,tomasello2005constructing}, without the need to assume innate knowledge or a universal grammar~\cite{chomsky_syntactic_1957}.